I’ve been living and dating women in Medellin, Colombia for over ten years now.

 “You know the answer, figure it out,” he replied.

 He continued, ‘…paying for everything doesn’t make you a “real man,” the point is that money should never be an issue.
 If you work hard and smart, you’ll be able to go on as many dates as you want and never have the lack of money hinder your experience.’

 How the fuck was I going to argue that?

 In Medellin, women, in general, expect the guy to pay.
 It’s part of people’s frame of mind.
-Of course, there are women that will offer to split or pay the whole tab.
-Furthermore, there are girls that will want to take advantage.
+Of course, some women will offer to split or pay the whole tab.
+Furthermore, some girls will want to take advantage.
 If you’ve got a girl asking you for money or to buy her things, then it’s probably a good idea to stay away.
-Unless if you don’t mind.
+Unless you don’t mind.

-With D, I always send an Uber to pick her up and bring her to my apartment or to our date spot.
-It literally costs about $8,000 pesos ($3.50 US), it’s pretty negligible.
+With D, I always send an Uber to pick her up and bring her to my apartment or our date spot.
+It costs about 8,000 pesos ($3.50 US), so it’s pretty negligible.
 It makes her feel important, which she is, and she’s never late, which can be a problem in Medellin.

 Treat Her to Breakfast

-Oh, hey, I’ve found some really great places for breakfast (now that I’m on a no processed sugar, carbs or alcohol diet I wake up early on weekends).
+Oh, hey, I’ve found some great places for breakfast (now that I’m on a no processed sugar, carbs, or alcohol diet, I wake up early on weekends).

-Al Alma – This is my favorite for two reasons, the coffee is great and the portions are big.
-There’s one in my neighborhood, Manila, but they have several locations, check out the Al Alma Facebook page.
+Hija Mia – This is my favorite for two reasons, the coffee is excellent, and the food is fantastic.
+It’s right here in my neighborhood, Manila, so I can walk over.